 Also, Live music from our sponsor 93.3 WMMR radio.
 This will be fun for everyone!

 The course is certified and Race will be professionally timed by the Bryn Mawr Racing Co.; Results will be found at http://www.brynmawrracing.com

 Our Mission Statement/other info:

-The Philadelphia Police Foundation (PPF) is an independent, nonprofit organization that strives to promote and maintain public safety by providing resources to the Philadelphia Police Department by funding special programs, projects, equipment, and police-community endeavors not included in the City of Philadelphia’s annual budget.
-Established in 1998, the PPF (a 501c3) is committed to assisting the PPD, the nation’s 4th largest police department, in their work to provide safety and security to the city’s residents, workers and visitors.
+The Mission of the Philadelphia Police Foundation is to provide important support and resources to the Philadelphia Police Department (PPD) to assist the Department in ensuring the safety and security of the city’s residents, visitors and businesses.
+Established in 1998, the PPF (a 501c3 non-profit) is committed to assisting the PPD, the nation’s 4th largest police department, in their service to our city.